NiteshD1/TopBreakingNews/README.md

 - You can find this app on playstore by clicking [**here**](https://play.google.com/store/apps/details?id=com.testyo.org)
 - Watch demo video on youtube by clicking [**here**](https://youtu.be/t96wkApy5yo)

+##### Note*
+This appllication is not published on play store because Google Play Store not allowed news app without any authorization.